vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-server/create-a-schema.md

 Let's walk through creating a schema for a typical e-commerce website.

-First, navigate to the **[!UICONTROL Schemas]** view inside either the Adobe Experience Platform or Data Collection interface.
+1. First, navigate to the **[!UICONTROL Schemas]** view inside either the Adobe Experience Platform or Data Collection interface.

 ![Schemas view](../assets/schemas-view.png)

-Select **[!UICONTROL Create schema]** in the top-right corner.
-A menu is displayed.
-Select **[!UICONTROL XDM ExperienceEvent]**.
+1. Select **[!UICONTROL Create schema]** in the top-right corner.
+1. Select **[!UICONTROL XDM ExperienceEvent]** from the menu.

-You are now on the schema builder canvas.
-In the **[!UICONTROL Field groups]** section, select **[!UICONTROL Add]**.
+1. You are now on the schema builder canvas.
+In the **[!UICONTROL Field groups]** section on the left side of the **[!UICONTROL Structure]**, select the **[!UICONTROL + Add]** link.

-At this point, a dialog should be displayed asking you which field groups you would like to add to your schema.
-The first field group that you should select is the field group named **[!UICONTROL AEP Web SDK ExperienceEvent]**.
+At this point, a modal will display to choose the field groups to add to your schema.

+1. First, select the field group named **[!UICONTROL AEP Web SDK ExperienceEvent]**.
 This field group adds a set of fields that accommodates data automatically collected by Adobe Experience Platform Web SDK.

 ![AEP Web SDK mixin](../assets/aep-web-sdk-mixin.png)

-Because the website for this tutorial is an e-commerce website, you should also select the **[!UICONTROL Commerce Details]** field group.
-This group allows you to send typical commerce data like which products are being viewed, added to the cart, and purchased.
+1. Next, because the website for this tutorial is an e-commerce website, select the **[!UICONTROL Commerce Details]** field group.
+This field group allows you to send typical commerce data like which products are being viewed, added to the cart, and purchased.

 ![Commerce details mixin](../assets/commerce-details-mixin.png)

-Select the **[!UICONTROL Add field groups]** button at the top right of the dialog.
+1. Select the **[!UICONTROL Add field groups]** button at the top right of the dialog.
 At this point, you should see the structure of your schema.

 ![Schema with mixins](../assets/schema-with-mixins.png)

 The field groups that you added are listed on the left.
 Selecting a field group highlights the fields on the right that were provided by that field group.
 Take a moment to explore the available fields.

-Finally, select **[!UICONTROL Untitled schema]** toward the left of the screen, provide a name and description on the right of the screen, and select **[!UICONTROL Save]**.
+1. Finally, select **[!UICONTROL Untitled schema]** to the left of the **[!UICONTROL Structure]**.
+This displays the **[!UICONTROL Schema properties]** on the right side.
+Provide a name and description on the right of the screen, and select **[!UICONTROL Save]**.

 ![Schema with name and description](../assets/schema-name-description.png)

 Your schema has been created.
-Next, let's learn how to create a dataset to hold your data.
+Next, let's learn how to create a dataset to store your data.

 For more information about creating schemas, see [Create schemas](/help/platform/schemas/create-schemas.md).